Top 12 Trademark Prosecution Tips from a USPTO Examiner

 Tip #2: The way examiners are evaluated reflects the fact that they are on your side.
 While working for firms, I sometimes heard people say that examiners are evaluated based on the number of Office Actions they send out.
 This is not true.
 Put as simply as possible, each application an examiner reviews is worth a certain number of “points” for them.
 The examiner gets half the points when they take a first action on the application (which often means sending an initial refusal), then the other half of the points if and when the application is ready to move forward to publication.
 So the examiner’s dream scenario for an application is the same as yours: that it has no issues and can move on to publication right away.
 When that happens, the examiner gets all the points right away (both the “first action” points and the “ready for publication” points) and you have a happy client.
 Examiners don’t like making refusals or having to get issues fixed because that costs time they could be spending moving on and getting points from other applications.
 For more on the USPTO Examining Attorney point system, see this session from Alt Legal Connect 2020 with former USPTO examiner Courtney Alvarez.

-Tip #3: Learn how to search using TESS.
+Tip #3: Learn how to do your own searches.
 It’s tempting (and unfortunately common) for firms to do trademark clearance by: (1) Sending the mark off to an external company, (2) Getting a 500-page “report” back, and (3) Forwarding that “report” to the client, maybe with a cover letter or a phone call to help them make sense of what it all means.
 Resist this temptation.
 It’s slow, expensive, and confusing for clients.
 Your firm can and should be doing more of the legwork itself.
-Spend some time with the USPTO’s comprehensive guide to searching* (the “Pattern Matching” and “Truncation Operators” are especially useful to learn about), and start finding ways to work more TESS searching into your process.
+Spend some time with the USPTO’s comprehensive guide to searching, and start finding ways to work more of your own searching into your clearance process.
 This can be especially useful in scenarios where your client proposes a mark that is obviously blocked.
-If you can point to the reason why (i.e., the specific registrations that are a problem) without having to bring on the time delay and additional expense of a bulky, overwhelming search report.
-That’s a big win for everyone.
+If you can point to the reason why (i.e., the specific registrations that are a problem) without having to bring on the time delay and additional expense of a bulky, overwhelming search report, that’s a big win for everyone.

 Tip #5: Use TEAS Plus.
 Always.
 Honestly, I think the scenarios in which someone should file a regular application are so narrow that it’s better to just adopt the heuristic of pretending that option doesn’t exist.